The comprehensive guide to macrame

 Section 3: Macrame patterns

-Every month I will release a new pattern.
+Every month I will release a new free pattern for you to enjoy.